WMBEdmands/compMS2Miner/README.md

 As a final step following systematic evaluation of the data presented by the **Composite MS2 Explorer** app it is intended that the user publishes the application  to the shinyapps.io site or as a self-contained zip file that can be easily viewed by others.
 Using the compMS2Miner function ```publishApp()``` the application can be publically deployed and explored by other investigators and all of the now read-only interactive table comments can be viewed.
 However, the user is still able to redeploy the application to the shinyapps.io site if any updates are necessary or just recreate the self-contained zip file.
 In theory, the published self-contained **Composite MS2 Explorer** app should be viewable in perpetuity.

 This app publication approach could provide a feasible mechanism for transparency, generate experimental spectrum databases and a helpful way to share metabolite identification data alongside metabolomic/lipidomic publications.

+Please give us your valuable feedback on anything you like/don't like and any suggestions for improvement or alternative methods you may find useful.
+We are always open to collaborations from fellow metabolomic investigators.

 #Licence
 The compMS2Miner package is licenced under the GPLv3 (http://www.gnu.org/licenses/gpl.html).